virtualslidetools/vmslideconv/README.txt

 # and libtiff, and some other generic C/C++ runtime MSYS2 dlls.

 #--------------------------------------------------------------------------
-# METHOD 3: Compiling vmslideconv on Redhat 8/CentOS-Stream 8
+# METHOD 3: Compiling vmslideconv on Redhat 8/9 or CentOS-Stream 8/9
+#            or similiar
 #--------------------------------------------------------------------------
 # Install git and development tools if you haven't done so already
 sudo yum install git